egumasa/engagement-annotation-project/docs/5_Part4_confusing_tags.md

 ### MONOGLOSS
 - It **is** important/necessary/vital/critical that a needs assessment be conducted to collect data related to the following.
 - It **is** important/necessary/vital for practitioners to allow time to explore client resources and opportunities as fully as possible.

+{: .caution}
+Why are these monoglossic??
 Importantly, these expresses some value judgement on the content/argument itself.
 These are treated as `MONOGLOSS` because the value is presented just as a fact.
 The writer can further add `EXPANSION` strategies such as `entertain` or `ATTRIBUTE`:

-- It **may (ENTERTAIN)** be necessary for practitioners to allow time to explore client resources and opportunities as fully as possible
+- It **may (ENTERTAIN)** be necessary for practitioners to allow time to explore client resources and opportunities as fully as possible.
+- It **seems (ENTERTAIN)** vital for practitioners to allow time to explore client resources and opportunities as fully as possible.
 - **Arguably/Apparently (ENTERTAIN)**, it is necessary for practitioners to allow time to explore client resources and opportunities as fully as possible
 - **According to Anderson (2002) (ATTRIBUTE)**, it is necessary for practitioners to allow time to explore client resources and opportunities as fully as possible.